 From the evaluation process to the exhibition, the schedule for the first SG Mark has been tabled in the brief outline as follows.

 Participants can register through our online portal and create their own account to submit singular or multiple project briefs.
 Payment methods can be done either via cheque or paypal.
 Closing date for submissions is 31December, 2014 at 23:59 hours.

 The jury panel made up of esteemed industry leaders from each respective category will run through the evaluation guidelines and information provided by the participants online.
 From here, they will ascertain if a product has achieved the criteria necessary to move into the second screening.

 The second round of judging sets the benchmark for outstanding design standards and quality.
 The jurors meticulously examine the actual entries at a screening exposition and grade the products accordingly before convening to reach a mutual concession on the award winners.
 In certain cases, such as to determine recipients deserving of the Gold or Platinum Mark and to examine architectural structures, an additional screening process may be conducted either through presentations or on-site judging.

-Winners of the first SG Mark will be announced by end February 2014 and publicised through our website, social media sites and print mediums.
+Winners of the first SG Mark will be announced by 13 March 2015 and publicised through our website, social media sites and print mediums.
 Select winners will also have the opportunity to be interviewed for news features.

 The SG Mark Awards Ceremony ties in with the annual Design Business Chamber’s cum Singapore Design Awards Gala Dinner on 13 March 2015.
 Set to commemorate the best of the design industry, the gala dinner is an extravagant black tie affair where designers and business leaders can freely interact in a joyful atmosphere.
 Winners of SG Mark will have their entries displayed at the new National Design Centre at Middle Road.
 Their works will also be featured through the following channels: